dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.1.1
+- New feature: It's now possible to disable default widgets in the sidebar when the widget bars are empty.
+This allows for more flexibility in choosing which sidebars to use.
+For example, you can now disable default widgets and exclusively use the two-column or single-column sidebar, if you wish so.
+- Improved the backend and the way options are retrieved.
+- Added default styles for headings in posts (heading 2 to 4).
+- Fixed bug: When some IE7 browsers emulate IE6 for compatibility reasons and Arjuna was set to use IE6 optimization, the website's layout would have some issues.
 1.1
 - New feature: The first header menu can now be extended over two rows of links.
 - New feature: The buttons in the second header menu can now be visually separated.